hmjatt/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 Tic Tac Toe game that you can play in your browser!!!
 It was created to get better at Factory Functions and Module Pattern.
-Keep on reading.
 Feel free to reach me at [Twitter](https://twitter.com/hmjatt/)